ltskinner/machine-learning/books/linear_algebra_optimization_for_ml/CHAPTER_4.md

 - 16. Incremental linear regression with added points
   - see paper notes for full derivation procedure to get a W update
 - 17. Incremental linear regression with added features
+- 18. Frobenius norm to matrix derivative
+  - basically, one can compute the derivatives row-by-row, or column by column, and then stack them to build the full derivative table
+  - this lets you pick the smallest dimension, upon which we can have more efficient downstream compute use of the Jacobian